ableasdale/digest-auth-examples/README.md

-# digest-auth-examples
+# HTTP Digest Authentications Examples
+## For use with MarkLogic 9.

-Example patterns for using Digest Authentication against MarkLogic Server with a range of Java HTTP Clients.
+Example patterns for using Digest Authentication against MarkLogic Server with a range of Java HTTP Client libraries.

 Tested with HTTP requests to a MarkLogic HTTP Application Server (using MarkLogic **9.0-3** and above) configured with "Digest Authentication" to demonstrate the possible uses for some common Java HTTP Client Libraries with Digest Authentication.